-Calling all canine companions!!
+Calling all canine companions!

 National Dog Day is an all-around celebration of dogs.
-It’s a way to thank our canines for all of the ways they improve our lives, share this appreciation with other dog-loving two-footers, and raise awareness about all of the adoptable dogs currently waiting in a shelter for some loving soul to take them home.
+It’s a way to thank our canines for all of the ways they improve our lives, share this appreciation with other dog-loving people, and raise awareness about all of the adoptable dogs currently waiting in a shelter for some loving soul to take them home.

 First created by animal advocate Collen Paige, the holiday is observed every year on August 26.

-1. Go on an Adventure
+1. Go on an adventure

 Nothing will make a dog perk up like the sound of jangling car keys.
 So, if you have a pet who likes to get out, cruise around, and explore the world, take them on an adventure to celebrate National Dog Day.

 Just be sure to match the activity and destination to your dog’s personality.
-Some puppers will enjoy heading to an outdoor mall or exploring a concrete jungle, while others will feel more comfortable in a natural setting, like a local park or forest.
+Some pups will enjoy heading to an outdoor mall or exploring a concrete jungle, while others will feel more comfortable in a natural setting, like a local park or forest.

 For that matter, one of the most rewarding ways to celebrate the holiday is by taking your pup on a camping trip – just be sure that you have a dog-proof tent before heading off to the great outdoors.

-2. Volunteer at a Local Shelter
+2. Volunteer at a local shelter

 What better way to spend National Dog Day than by giving back?
 Most dog shelters and rescues are non-profit organizations, who are always in need of a helping pair of hands.
 These types of places are easily among the most deserving and worthy charities in the world, so consider celebrating the day by pitching in a little.